andres-epam/directory-tree/README.md

                 // In this case, the initial value is an empty directory.
 }
 ```
-The app reads the directory initial value from the textfile, then converts it in a singleton Object called `directory` localted in `./lib/directory`, it means that `directory` has a unique instance.
+The app reads the directory initial value from the text file, then converts it in a singleton object named `directory` located in `./lib/directory`, it means that `directory` has an unique instance.

-At same directory.txt location, there is another textfile called `instructions.txt`, it's in charged of instructions that will be excecuted each one by line, it can be modified giving to app whatever instruction you want, the initial value is:
+At same directory.txt location, there is another text file called `instructions.txt`, it's in charge of instructions that will be executed each one by line, it can be modified giving to app whatever instruction you want, the initial value is:

 ```js
 CREATE fruits